secfree/secfree.github.io/_posts/2017-10-09-a-methodology-for-evaluating-or-selecting-solutions.md

 ---
 layout: blog
-title: "A methodology for evaluating or selecting solutions"
+title: "A Methodology for Evaluating or Selecting Solutions"
 ---

 I am tired of thinking about how to evaluate or select a proper solution.
 What I need is a methodology.
 Below is my idea, and I've applied it several times, it's not bad.